Introduction

 • Zero downtime - Traffic switches instantly.

-• Quick rollback - Switch traffic back to the previous version in seconds, not hours.
-This reduces risk by allowing instant reversion if problems appear.
-For example, if a deployment introduces a memory leak that causes errors, you can switch traffic back to the blue environment immediately, preventing a widespread outage.
+• Quick rollback - Switch traffic to the previous version quickly, in seconds instead of hours, reducing risk by allowing instant reversal if issues occur.
+For example, if a deployment causes errors due to a memory leak, you can immediately revert to the blue environment to avoid widespread outages.

 • Easy testing - Test the new version in production-like conditions before switching.